 Number 2: Compliment their specific ideas and actions.

-People are unique and have well-honed problems solving skills.
+People are unique and have well-honed problem-solving skills.
 Make sure you reflect this back to them when you notice it.
 In our culture, people take these things for granted, but they are exceptional when you think about them.
 Your teens have been so accustomed to seeing their deficits that it captures their attention.
-You must repeatedly redirect their attention to their brilliant unique abilities and skills so that they soon begin doing it for themselves.
+You must repeatedly redirect their attention to their brilliant, unique abilities and skills so they soon begin doing it for themselves.
 This is an essential parenting task that I explain in my parenting programs.

-Number 3: Teach them to do hard things consistently.
+Number 3: Teach them to do difficult things consistently.

 Check out my TEDxWilmington talk at the bottom of this blog post.
 Plus, this video helps explain this one.
-People must consistently do hard things to train themselves to stop resisting small challenges.
-It is mainly in the resistance where humans grow inner-conflict and create false stories that make them suffer.
-When humans get used to doing hard things, they build confidence and connect to their agency and authority.
+When People consistently do demanding things, it trains them to stop resisting challenges.
+It is mainly in the resistance where humans develop inner conflict and create false stories that make them suffer.
+When humans get used to strenuous tasks, they build confidence and connect to their agency and authority.

 Number 4: Teach them to be kind to themselves.

-In my 26 years of counseling others and hearing inner conversations that they have rarely ever shared, I have learned that people do not know how to do self-compassion.
-They just have never been taught.
-Let’s fix this: Teach your children how to be kinder to themselves so that they can stop the distractive cycle of negative self-judgment.
+In my 26 years of counseling others, I’m privileged to hear their rarely shared inner conversations.
+I have learned that people do not know how to “do self-compassion.”
+They have never been taught.
+Let’s fix this: Teach your children how to be kinder to themselves so that they can stop the destructive cycle of negative self-judgment.
 If you don’t know how to do self-compassion, learn it.
 You will want that for yourself too.
 Watch this video: How to have self-compassion.